A change in certain genes is associated with familial hypercholesterolemia (or FH), an inherited condition that causes high cholesterol.

 The APOB gene helps your LDL cholesterol be found and captured by the LDL receptor.

-When these genes are changed or not working properly, high levels of blood cholesterol can clog your arteries and lead to health concerns, such as heart disease, heart attack and stroke.
-With proper medication treatment, including healthy lifestyle behaviors, you can reduce your risk to develop these health concerns.
+When these genes are changed or aren’t working like they should, high levels of blood cholesterol can block your arteries and lead to conditions like heart disease, heart attack and stroke.
+With proper treatment, including medication and healthy lifestyle behaviors, you can reduce your risk of developing these conditions.

 Understanding your risk